ktomk/pipelines/README.md

   This feature is similar to [run Docker commands in Bitbucket Pipelines][BBPL-DCK] \[BBPL-DCK] but w/o mounting the Docker CLI executable in the container.

   The pipelines inside pipeline feature serves pipelines itself well for integration testing on Travis.
-In combination with `--deploy mount` (the default), the original working-directory gets mounted from the host again.
+In combination with `--deploy mount`, the original working-directory gets mounted from the host again.
 Additional protection against recursion is implemented to prevent accidental endless loops of pipelines inside pipeline invocations.

 ## Environment